-Spirituality & Culture
+Spirituality & Culture Based Therapy

-Issues related to spirituality and culture often involve a deep exploration of one’s beliefs, values, and identity.
+Difficulties related to spirituality and culture often involve a deep exploration of one’s beliefs, values, and identity.
 These concerns may arise from personal conflicts, cultural integration, or existential questions about purpose and meaning.

 • Spiritual-based therapy incorporates an individual’s spiritual or religious beliefs into the healing process, helping align personal values with emotional and mental well-being.